The Unmatched Benefits of Ceremonial Grade Organic Matcha Tea

 Matcha tea is a variety of green tea obtained by grinding the whole leaves of the Camellia sinensis plant.

-By consuming matcha tea, you can take advantage of all the nutrients and antioxidants in the leaf, which provides numerous health benefits.
-Some of these benefits of matcha tea include:
+When you consume matcha tea, you benefit from all the nutrients and antioxidants in the leaf, which provides numerous health benefits.
+Some of these benefits of matcha tea are:

-• Improves mood and concentration.
-Matcha tea contains an amino acid called L-theanine, which has the ability to cross the blood-brain barrier and reach the brain.
+• It improves mood and concentration.
+Matcha tea contains an amino acid called L-theanine, which can cross the blood-brain barrier and reach the brain.
 There, L-theanine stimulates the production of neurotransmitters such as serotonin, dopamine, and GABA, which regulate mood, anxiety, sleep, and learning.
 L-theanine also modulates the effects of caffeine, preventing nervousness and insomnia, and prolonging alertness and attention.
-According to a study 4 , matcha tea improves memory, cognition and mental performance.
+According to a study 4 , matcha tea improves memory, cognition, and mental performance.

-• Protects the liver and kidneys.
-Matcha tea has hepatoprotective and nephroprotective effects, meaning it protects the liver and kidneys.
-These organs are responsible for filtering and eliminating toxins and waste from the body, so it's important to keep them healthy.
-Matcha tea helps prevent liver and kidney damage caused by alcohol, medications, infections, or chronic diseases.
+• It protects the liver and kidneys.
+Matcha tea has a hepatoprotective and nephroprotective effect, meaning it supports liver and kidney health.
+These organs are responsible for filtering and eliminating toxins and waste products from the body, so it's important to keep them healthy.
+Matcha tea helps prevent liver and kidney damage caused by alcohol, medications, infections, or chronic illnesses.
 According to a study , matcha tea reduces levels of liver enzymes and creatinine, indicators of liver and kidney function.

-As you can see, matcha tea has multiple health benefits, making it a highly recommended beverage to include in a balanced and healthy diet.
-Furthermore, matcha tea has a delicious flavor and can be prepared in a variety of ways, as we'll see in the following article.
+As you can see, matcha tea has numerous health benefits, making it a highly recommended beverage to include in a balanced and healthy diet.
+Furthermore, matcha tea has a delicious flavor and can be prepared in various ways, as we will see in the following article.

 Properties of matcha tea

-Matcha tea is a type of green tea characterized by its deep green color, fine texture, and sweet, umami flavor.
-Matcha tea is made from the youngest and most tender leaves of the Camellia sinensis plant, which are shade-grown for several weeks before harvesting.
-This process increases the leaves' content of chlorophyll, a pigment that gives them their green color, and L-theanine, an amino acid that gives them their umami flavor and relaxing properties.
-After harvesting, the leaves are dried and ground in a stone mill, obtaining a fine powder that is dissolved in hot water to prepare the tea.
+Matcha tea is a type of green tea characterized by its vibrant green color, fine texture, and sweet, umami flavor.
+Matcha is made from the youngest, most tender leaves of the Camellia sinensis plant, which are grown in the shade for several weeks before harvesting.
+This process increases the leaves' chlorophyll content, the pigment that gives it its green color, and L-theanine, an amino acid that provides the umami flavor and relaxing properties.
+After harvesting, the leaves are dried and ground in a stone mill into a fine powder that is dissolved in hot water to prepare the tea.

 Properties of matcha tea:

-Matcha tea has nutritional properties far superior to those of conventional green tea, since when consuming the powder, all the components of the leaf are ingested, so the benefits of matcha tea are far greater than those of green tea infusion.
-According to the USDA Nutrient Database , 100g of matcha tea contains:
+Matcha tea has nutritional properties far superior to conventional green tea, since by consuming the powder all the components of the leaf are ingested, so the benefits of matcha tea are far superior to those of green tea infusion.
+According to the USDA nutrient database , 100g of matcha tea contains:

 • Calories: 285 kcal